BogoCvetkov/portfolio/README.md

 A smart contract auditor with proven track record of consistently uncovering vulnerabilities in wide spectrum of DeFi protocols and performing exceptionally at multiple audit contests.

-Having conducted more than 15 audits and uncovered over 30 vulnerabilities, I continuously push the boundaries of my knowledge, striving to provide a superior level of expertise and maximize the value for each protocol I dedicate myself to!
+Having conducted more than 15 audits and uncovered numerous vulnerabilities, I continuously push the boundaries of my knowledge, striving to provide a superior level of expertise and maximize the value for each protocol I dedicate myself to!

 This repository should serve as a testament to the statements above!